Mojken/monkey-release-action/README.md

 Message to comment with on valid release PRs.
 Can be overridden to add custom cheerfulness or reminders.
 Defaults to `Valid release 🍌`.

+## `generate_patch_notes`

+If `true`, will use Github's patch note generator instead of the description of the pull-request for the body of the release.
+Generates draft releases instead, to allow for revision before publishing.
+Also posts the patch notes as a comment of the PR after validation.

 ## Outputs

 ### `release`